 The Mohokare Local Municipality has had difficulties in cash flow in recent years.
 The Municipality relies heavily on Government grants to fund operational and capital expenditures.
-A bank overdraft from ABSA was obtained to assist with the operational expenditure during the 2018/19 financial period.

 Strict controls are being exercised across board on all expenditure to ensure that only critical expenditures impacting service delivery directly and indirectly are incurred since the 17/18 financial year.
-This trend will be continued throughout the 19/20 financial year.
+This trend will be continued throughout the 2020/21 financial year.